 There are a lot of employees who now try to develop and perfect their aptitudes, looking for advanced and unique ways that’ll help them improve their performance and productivity.
 The employee should consider several aspects whenever he decides whether to engage (or not) in advanced studies or provided training:

 - How much increase in productivity will this course/college/training yield?

-- Will the new knowledge/skills/resources compensate the cost of the education?
+- Will the new knowledge/skills/resources compensate for the cost of the education?